Wednesday, September 27, 2017

 The mirth at the situation was impossible to miss upon Andrzej's features, inflaming Vee's anger.
 "Lost?
 Of course not."
 He stood swiftly.
 "I could show you.
 You could learn the truth of power that those doddering old fools in the Church deny."

-Taking a step back, Vee pulled a small white object from his pocket and started muttering to himself.
+Taking a step back, Vee pulled a small white object from his pocket and started praying.
 Andrzej's eyes narrowed and his amusement slowly drained away, as he realized, too late, what was about to happen.

 "Blessed is Saint Ignatius, who brings light to the darkest of places, who brings warmth to the coldest of hearts, who reminds even the dead of the grace of God!"
 As Vee raised his voice on the last words, a brilliant glowing ball of pure radiance expanded rapidly from the object in his hand; the knuckle bones of a canonized nun.
 The club was quickly awash in the illumination, to the concern of the patrons and the horror of the dead.